 Consumers on the hunt for cannabis in Los Angeles will find that flower prices have inched south slightly since the beginning of the year.
-You’ll pay an average of $12.50 for a gram, down about $1 since January 2020.
+You’ll pay an average of $13.18 for a gram, up about $2 from January 2020.

 Keep in mind that savvy shoppers can find a gram for a dollar or two less than average.

 In fact, some dispensaries are offering a gram for as little as $11.

 You can also find some great deals on larger quantities.

 For instance, the average for an ounce of marijuana in Los Angeles is $256.
 Yet some shops are offering an ounce for more than $50 less.

 Here are the average prices for cannabis in Los Angeles:

 Green Earth Collective in North Los Angeles is offering some of the best deals in the area.
 You’ll find a gram for around $12.

 Of course, medical marijuana prices are similar in lower quantities.
 You’ll start seeing bigger savings when you get up into the higher weights.

 Green Earth Collective is offering ounces for as low as $235.
 That’s $66 less than average, or a savings of around $800 per year, assuming you purchase an ounce per month.